dotnet/docs/docs/standard/modernize-with-azure-and-containers/lift-and-shift-existing-apps-devops/deploy-existing-net-apps-as-windows-containers.md

 Deployments that are based on Windows Containers are applicable to Cloud-Optimized applications, cloud-native applications, and Cloud DevOps-Ready applications.

-In this guide, and in the following sections, we focus on using Windows Containers for *Cloud DevOps-Ready* applications, when you lift and shift existing .NET applications.
+The focus in this guide and in the following sections is on using Windows Containers for *Cloud DevOps-Ready* applications, when you lift and shift existing .NET applications.

 ## What are containers?
 (Linux or Windows)